DeMar DeRozan NBA Preview vs. the Heat

 DeMar DeRozan Insights vs. the Heat

-- This season, DeRozan has made 7.7 shots per game, which accounts for 17.6% of his team's total makes.

-- DeRozan's opponents, the Heat, have a middling offensive tempo, ranking 14th in the NBA with 99.6 possessions per game, while his Bulls average the sixth-most possessions per game with 99.7.
+- The Bulls average the fourth-most possessions per game with 99.7.
+His opponents, the Heat, have a middling offensive tempo, ranking 14th with 99.6 possessions per contest.

-- The Heat are the fourth-ranked squad in the league, conceding 42 rebounds per game.
+- Conceding 42.1 rebounds per contest, the Heat are the sixth-ranked squad in the league.

-- Conceding 26.5 assists per game, the Heat are the 16th-ranked squad in the league.
+- The Heat are the 17th-ranked squad in the league, giving up 26.7 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!